Error-331/code_tests/docs/bible/links.md

 Labor Shortage - May 26 (pray to the Lord of the harvest to raise up more laborers; reach for the lost);

 The Name of Jesus - May 27 (For what are you standing for?
 Do not be offended because of Jesus);

+The Local Attraction - May 28 (prepare the way for Jesus);